-Conclusion
+5 Conclusion

 The interior of fused silica was irradiated by femtosecond laser pulses with pulse energies higher than the threshold for multiphoton and avalanche ionization.
-The morphology of the affected regions has been investigated, and the feature sizes increased in both height and width with increasing laser pulse energy or decreasing scanning speed.
-The aspect ratios are more-or-less constant with pulse energy due to the constant size of focal volume and constant interaction time, and increase with scanning speed due to reduced interaction time and the preferable direction of heat conduction caused by the differences in temperature gradients between the radial and longitudinal directions.
-Spatially resolved measurements of mechanical properties, i.e. hardness, Young's modulus, H/E ratios, etc., on cross sections of the affected regions were performed.
-A decrease in the Young's modulus and hardness were observed due to more NBOHC, and lower connectivity of the structure caused by energetic pulse interaction with the material.
-However, the new structural material exhibits greater plastic behavior, and the ductility is also increased.
-From fracture mechanic analysis, this study has shown that the fracture toughness is slightly decreased (< 10%) and the processing conditions of this study could be used for transmission welding applications.
+The morphology of the affected regions has been investigated, and it has been observed that the feature size increased in both height and width with an increase of the laser pulse energy or with decrease of the scanning speed.
+The aspect ratios remain more-or-less constant with pulse energy due to the constant size of focal volume and constant interaction time.
+Furthermore, an increase with scanning speed is due to reduced interaction time and the preferable direction of heat conduction caused by the differences in temperature gradients between the radial and longitudinal directions.
+Spatially resolved measurements of mechanical properties, i.e., hardness, Young's modulus, and H/E ratios, on cross sections of the affected regions were performed.
+Decreases in Young's modulus and hardness were observed due to higher content of the NBOHCs in treated regions that cause lower connectivity of the atomic structure caused by energetic pulse interaction with the material.
+However, the new structural material exhibits greater plastic behavior, and the ductility increases.
+This study has also shown that the fracture toughness is slightly decreased (<10%) and the processing conditions of this study could be used for transmission welding applications.
 Furthermore, this study has shown that the decrease in fracture toughness can be minimized by lowering the laser pulse energy or increasing the laser scanning speed.